 When you have high standards and drive yourself hard to do well, should-ing can be unremitting.
 I know.
 I used to be a huge musturbator too.

-The trouble is, when we ‘should’ ourselves, our motivation is often based on a sense of obligation, rather than a genuine want or desire.
+The trouble is, when we ‘should’ ourselves, our motivation is often based on a sense of obligation or fear, rather than a genuine want or desire.
 The result can be exhausting, disempowering and self-defeating.

 So... how do you stop?